eclipse-vertx/vert.x/core_manual_java.md

 In other words the bridge acts like a kind of firewall which has a default *deny-all* policy.

 Configuring the bridge to tell it what messages it should pass through is easy.
-You pass in a list of JSON objects that represent *matches*, as the final argument in the constructor of `vertx.SockJSBridge`.
+You pass in a list of JSON objects that represent *matches*, as the final argument to the `bridge` method.

 Each match has two fields: